Welcome to the Gumloop community 👋

 Triggers and Alerts

-Triggers automatically start flows based on events:
+Triggers automatically start flows based on events:- Time-based scheduling

 - New emails in Gmail